The Politics of Personalized News Aggregation: Analysis

-Proposition \ref{prop_personalization}(i) exploits the fact that median voters' personalized signal is more Blackwell informative than the optimal broadcast signal, so their policy latitude increases as news aggregation becomes personalized.
-The past decade has witnessed a rise in the ``apathy and indifference'' that centrist voters display to candidates' policy positions (\cite{barbermccarthy})---a trend that could persist due to personalized news aggregation.
+Proposition \ref{prop_personalization} follows immediately from Theorem \ref{thm_main}.
+Part (i) of the proposition exploits the fact that centrist voters' personalized signal is more Blackwell-informative than the broadcast signal, hence their policy latitude increases as news aggregation becomes personalized.

-Proposition \ref{prop_personalization}(ii) shows that if extreme voters are disciplining in the personalized case, then the skewness of their personalized signals is crucial for sustaining greater policy polarization than in the broadcast case.
+Parts (ii) and (iii) of Proposition \ref{prop_personalization} show that if extreme voters are disciplining in the personalized case, then the skewness of their signals is crucial for sustaining a greater degree of policy polarization than in the broadcast case.
 The role of skewness differs according to which type of extreme voter is disciplining.
-If base voters are disciplining, then the only explanation for why they could have a bigger policy latitude than the median voters in the broadcast case must be the occasional big surprise of their personalized signal: in order to satisfy Condition (\ref{eqn_doubleast}), base voters must be significantly more pessimistic about candidate $R$'s fitness following unfavorable news than the median voters in the broadcast case, i.e., $|\upsilon_L^p\left(1\right)|-|\upsilon_L^b|>t\left(1\right)$.
+In the case where base voters (i.e., right-leaning voters) are disciplining, the only explanation for why they could have a big policy latitude must be the occasional big surprise of their personalized signal.
+Indeed, we require that base voters be significantly more pessimistic about candidate $R$'s valence following unfavorable information than the centrist voters in the broadcast case, i.e., $\upsilon_L^p\left(1\right)>\upsilon_L^b+t\left(1\right)$.

+In the case where opposition voters (i.e., left-leaning voters) are disciplining, a presumption is that they have a smaller policy latitude than base voters, i.e., $-t\left(-1\right)+\upsilon_L^p\left(-1\right)<-t\left(1\right)+\upsilon_L^p\left(1\right)$.
+The last condition, while delicate at first sight, stems naturally from the trade-off between voters' policy preferences and their beliefs about candidate valence: Since base voters most prefer candidate $R$'s policies, they seek the biggest occasional surprise and so are most pessimistic about candidate $R$'s valence following unfavorable information.
+In contrast, opposition voters least prefer candidate $R$'s policies but are nonetheless most optimistic about his valence following unfavorable information.
+For the above condition to hold, the difference in base and opposition voters' beliefs must exceed the difference in their policy preferences, i.e., $\upsilon_L^p\left(1\right)-\upsilon_L^p\left(-1\right)>t(1)-t(-1)$.
+Simplifying the last condition using symmetry yields